 FCB is a fast replacement for Windows FC.EXE.
 It supports only the binary mode of the original

-The original acts often very dull: Comparing large files it allocates nearly all the free memory.
+The original acts often very dull: Comparing large files it allocates huge amounts of memory.
 And it reads the files thru the Windows file cache even if its useless because of the file size.

 The usage is similar to the original but the /B parameter doesn't exist because FCB only supports the binary mode, processing sub-dirs isn't implemented yet.